duongngyn0510/continuous-deployment-to-gke-cluster/README.md

 ![](images/architecture.png)

 ## GKE Cluster
++ Using `terraform` to create GKE cluster.
++ GKE cluster is deployed at *us-central1-f* with its node machine type is: *n2-standard-2* (2 CPU and 8 GB RAM).
 + Unable Autopilot for the cluster.
 When using Autopilot cluster, certain features of Standard GKE are not available, ex scraping metrics job of Prometheus service.
-+ GKE cluster is deployed at *us-central1-f* with its node machine type is: *n2-standard-2* (2 CPU and 8 GB RAM).

 ### Serving Service
 + The requests will initially arrive at the Nginx Ingress Gateway and will subsequently be routed to the service within the `model-serving` namespace of the GKE cluster.